David-MoreiraJ/David-Dotfiles/README.md

 - Terminal emulator: [Simple Terminal](https://st.suckless.org/)

-It follows the same idea as DWM, it aims to be simple, fast and extensible by edditing the source code, that is written in C.
+It follows the same idea as DWM, it aims to be simple, fast and extensible by edditing the source code, that is written in C. This specific version of ST is a fork of [Luke's build of st](https://github.com/LukeSmithxyz/st).

 - Terminal shell: [Zshell](https://www.zsh.org/)